You are listening to the Sean Hannity Radio Show Podcast.

 The speech is supposed to start at 10 o'clock as I'm going on the air tonight on Hannity, and we'll have all of the unfolding and the speech tonight at 10.

-I just told you about the Daily Caller and what they're reporting that this advocacy fund, a project of the advocacy funding this group into visible, one of the resistant groups out there is a left-wing advocacy groups.
+I just told you about the Daily Caller and what they're reporting: that this advocacy fund, the project of the advocacy fund, funding this group Indivisible, one of the resistant groups out there, is a left-wing advocacy group.

-They get money from the Open Society Policy Center, which is an arm of the Soros Open Society Foundations.
+They get money from the Open Society Policy Center, which is an arm of the Soros Open Society Foundation.

-You know, I mean, if you're if you're pledging to be hostile against other people, how can you interpret that any other way than to mean you're threatening other people?
+You know, I mean, if you're pledging to be hostile against other people, how can you interpret that any other way than to mean you're threatening other people?

 We also have this Democratic monument toppling mania now.